giu2211/interactive-graphics/README.md

-# Where No One Has Gone Before — GGame
+# Where No One Has Gone Before: GGame

 An interactive 3D game built with [Three.js](https://threejs.org/) (r128) for the Interactive Graphics course.
 You drive a rover across a procedurally generated Mars surface, collect emerald crystals, load red boulders onto a rocket's cargo pad and, once both goals are met, watch the ship lift off — leaving "MISSION ACCOMPLISHED" written in the stars as a brand-new constellation.